-Confused by the number of car insurance companies?
+Confused by the number and affordability of car insurance companies?
 Many other drivers are as well.
 Consumers have so many companies to choose from that it can be a challenge to find better auto insurance rates for their 2011 Toyota Camry.

 It’s a good habit to check car insurance prices at least once a year since rates change frequently.
 Just because you found the best price for Camry coverage six months ago other companies may now be cheaper.
 So just forget all the misinformation about car insurance because you’re about to learn the best methods to save on car insurance.